 Gain valuable history research, writing and archival experience in the nonprofit sector as a Historical Research Intern for the William G. Pomeroy Foundation in Syracuse, N.Y.

 Historical Research Interns will work with our passionate team on history-related projects that will have a direct and meaningful impact by enhancing our digital archives, newly redesigned website, and online historic signage database.
 Responsibilities include: researching, verifying and organizing primary sources; writing descriptions about the historical facts commemorated on existing roadside markers funded by the Pomeroy Foundation; assisting the Pomeroy Foundation Archivist/Historian in digitizing and adding material to our digital archives; and auditing information in our historic signage database to ensure accuracy and completeness.
 Additionally, interns will be assigned other responsibilities on an as-needed basis.

-This internship is a wonderful opportunity for talented, hardworking students who have a particular interest in history, archival professions, museum studies, and library science.
-Candidates should possess excellent writing and communication skills, a strong attention to detail, the ability to manage multiple assignments, and the desire to work in a team environment.
-Experience with digital archives, cataloging, or data management/information technology is preferred, but not required.
+This internship is a wonderful opportunity for talented, hardworking students who have a particular interest in history, writing, archival professions, museum studies, and/or library science.
+Candidates must possess excellent writing and communication skills, a strong attention to detail, the ability to manage multiple assignments, and the desire to work in a team environment.
+Experience with digital archives, cataloging, or data management/information technology is a plus, but not required.